 Since his arrival at the sanctuary, Mickey continued to make progress.
 After the first year of helping him get acclimated to his new surroundings, he was gradually introduced to other chimpanzees at the sanctuary.
 For a long time, Mickey preferred to be alone removing himself from his group frequently throughout the day.
 (This is one of the critical issues about keeping chimpanzees as pets as they often do not learn the essential behaviors, rules, etiquette, and protocols of interacting with their own species.)

-Mickey lived in a social group with Murray, Daisy, Chloe, Hannah, and Kodua.
+Mickey lived in a social group with Murray, Daisy, Crystal, Hannah, and Kodua.
 He was the lowest-ranking chimp in his group but always had his loyal friend Daisy to back up and protect him.

 06/13/1986 - 03/26/2023